lholznagel/rust-ssh/README.md

 `cargo run --example server` - Starts the example server

-`ssh 0.0.0.0 -p 1337 -v` - Opens a ssh connection to the example server
+`ssh 0.0.0.0 -p 1337 -v -o "UserKnownHostsFile /dev/null"` - Opens a ssh connection to the example server

 ## Run the example using the makefile